 • You are not allowed to eat or drink inside any archaeological site in Greece, only water is allowed to carry around.
 There is no café/restaurant inside the site.

-• Although some part of it is under shade, if you are going during summer, I suggest you apply organic sunscreen, wear a white linen shirt, carry some water, and put on a UPF sun hat.
+• Although some parts of it are under shade, if you are going during summer, I suggest you apply organic sunscreen, wear a white linen shirt, carry some water, and put on a UPF sun hat.

 • The road signs indicating an archaeological site in Greece have a brown background